Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

 ```

 Key points in the above example:

-ï Model is defined by the generic parameter Product.
+‚Ä¢ Model is defined by the generic parameter Product.
-ï LoadAsync() is overridden to fetch data (your custom logic here).
+‚Ä¢ LoadAsync() is overridden to fetch data (your custom logic here).
-ï The component automatically shows a loading indicator if you choose to reference IsLoading in the Razor markup.
+‚Ä¢ The component automatically shows a loading indicator if you choose to reference IsLoading in the Razor markup.
-ï State is automatically persisted and restored the next time the component is visited (if you configure Blazorís Prerendering and PersistentComponentState properly).
+‚Ä¢ State is automatically persisted and restored the next time the component is visited (if you configure Blazor‚Äôs Prerendering and PersistentComponentState properly).

 --------------------------------------------------------------------------------